3 things to do at Osborne House

 Learn about family history

 Osborne House, Isle of Wight

-From the terrace of the house, there's a magnificent view down the formal terraces set against the background of the Solent.
-Stroll around the grounds and take in the views or, for the less energetic, take the free minibus to the Swiss Cottage.
+From the terrace of the house, there’s a magnificent view down the formal terraces set against the background of the Solent.
+Stroll around the grounds and take in the views, and visit the walled gardens where an extensive range of fruit, vegetables and flowers are grown.
+Take a walk to the Swiss Cottage, where there’s a small museum and a kitchen garden where the Royal children learnt to grow vegetables.
+For the less energetic, the free minibus visits both the Swiss Cottage and the private beach.

 Queen Victoria’s private beach at Osborne House has recently been opened to the public and offers great views across the Solent and a lovely sandy beach.
 Sit and enjoy an ice cream in the traditional pavilion and watch the activity on the water.
 See Queen Victoria’s bathing machine where she protected her modesty while enjoying a bracing paddle in the sea!